VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 | ```8```   | Virgil Trust Provisioner generates Trust List file |

 ### TrustList Generation
-Trust List that contains Public Keys and signatures (signatures of Auth Key and TL Key) of all critical system elements.
+Trust List that contains Public Keys (Factory and Cloud) and signatures (Auth Key and TL Key) of all critical system elements.
 All public keys in trust list are stored in TrustListPubKeys.db.
-TL contains signatures of Recovery Keys and Auth Keys.

 **Example**
 ```bash